caproto/caproto/doc/source/loggers.rst

 Log warnings
 ------------

-This is the recommended standard setup.
+This is the recommended standard setup for interactive use.

 .. code-block:: python